In the first of a series on working with the planning system, Hana Loftus spells out what architects need to deliver to help planners say yes

 If this all sounds like a disproportionate amount of work to justify the tasteful house extension you’ve designed, you would be right.
 The level of planning challenge and scrutiny rises exponentially with the wealth of the area – depressingly, planning runs more smoothly in low-income areas where residents just don’t have the capacity to object effectively, and where you’re unlikely to be in an area of heritage or landscape protection.

 If you feel that planning is ever more capricious, unpredictable, bureaucratic and frustrating, it’s likely your case officer does too.
 So give them the information they need, in the form they need it, and try to make their job a little easier.
 If you want to change the system, respond to policy consultations at national level, and get involved with plan-making at the local scale.
 Few architects engage in that part of the planning process, but upstream is where the real power lies.

-Read more about planning the RIBA's Good Practice Guide: Making Successful Planning Applications.
+Read more about planning from Hana on how to make the most of consultations.
+And see the RIBA's Good Practice Guide: Making Successful Planning Applications.